itublg/itucs-vmimage/README.rst

 Tips
 ----

+- Read the `Connecting to eduroam <eduroam.rst>`_ document for connecting your computer to the "eduroam" on campus.

 - Check out the `Using the ITU cloud storage service <kovan.rst>`_ document for accessing your files from various devices.
 You will need this especially if you are using the memory stick installation.